mthenw/serverless-go-plugin/RELEASING.md

     $ git push origin head --tags
     ```

-1. GitHub Actions will publish new version to NPM and GPR.
+1. GitHub Actions will publish new version to NPM.

 1. Publish new release on GitHub with [`release`](https://github.com/zeit/release) package.